Wisdom teeth

 • Control swelling by using an ice pack.

-• Manage any pain with an anti-inflammatory medication such as ibuprofen (not aspirin, which can increase bleeding).
+• Manage any pain with an anti-inflammatory medication, eg, ibuprofen (not aspirin, which can increase bleeding).

 • After 24 hours, start regular, gentle rinses of your mouth with a warm saline (salt water) solution, if recommended by your dentist.